Start mule by running

 There are several ways an application can be updated:

 By dropping the modifications over an existing exploded app folder and touching the 'master' configuration file (

 By dropping a new zipped version of the app into

 $MULE_HOME/appsdir.
-Mule will detect this as an existing app update and will ensure a clean redeployment of the app.
+Mule detects this as an existing app update and ensures a clean redeployment of the app.
 Note that any modifications to the old app folder are discarded - the new app folder is a clean exploded application from a zip.

 As you see, both integrate pretty well with existing build tools, the preference for one over another really depends on established development practices only.

-If you want to run Mule 3 the legacy 2.x way, edit
+If you want to run Mule 3 in the legacy 2.x way, edit

 1 2 # Java Main class wrapper.java.mainclass=org.mule.module.reboot.MuleContainerBootstrap